jdalbey/EasyAuth/docs/index.md

 ### Try it out
 Practice storing a new secret key using the sample QR code below.
 1. Launch EasyAuth.
 2. Make sure the QR code below is visible on the screen.
-Click 'Add Account".
+Click 'Scan QR code".
-3. The form fields are filled automatically with the data from the QR code.
-Click "Add".
+3. The QR code is read and a new vault entry created using the secret key, provider name, and user.
-4. Observe the new account in the main window.
+4. Observe the new entry in the main window.

 ![sample qr code](assets/img-qrcode-easyauth-demo.png)